 And, that’s it!
 Typically, patients can leave our Lakewood dental office with a healthy, reinforced tooth in just one hour.

 Don’t wait–schedule a dental filling today!

 If you need a Lakewood dentist to help you determine if dental fillings are right for you, then contact the team at Lakewood Dental Group now.
 The sooner you schedule an appointment, the faster we can help you get stronger, healthier teeth.

-New and existing patients can send our team a message online, or they may call our dental office in Dallas at (214) 827-1885 to get started.
+New and existing patients can schedule an appointment online, or they may call our dental office in Dallas at (214) 827-1885 to get started.